 Google Again….
 NEWS, IMAGES and BLOGS

-On www.google.com, look at the toolbar above the regular search box.
+Once you have the search results on your screen, look at the toolbar just below the regular search box.
 From there you can search other categories of Google that will bring you different results, including recent news articles, photos and other things not normally included in a regular Google search.

 Set up a Google Alert